Bluetooth LE scanning module

 CONFIG_BT_DEVICE_NAMEKconfig option in the peripheral’s configuration.
 For more detailed information about the Bluetooth advertising configuration in the nRF Desktop application, see the Bluetooth LE advertising module documentation.

 Set the CONFIG_DESKTOP_BLE_SCAN_PM_EVENTS to block scanning in the power down mode to decrease the power consumption.
+The Kconfig option is enabled by default.

 By default, the nRF Desktop central always looks for both bonded and unbonded peripherals.